mizvol/gephi-tutorials/SigmaJS exporter/README.md

 ![LabelAdjust](https://raw.githubusercontent.com/mizvol/gephi-tutorials/master/SigmaJS%20exporter/images/scale.gif)

 ### 10. Export SigmaJS template once again and test it locally
-Our graph looks more user-friednly now.
+Our graph looks more readable now and it's much easier to interact with it.
 Export SigmaJS template once again and check it on localhost (steps 4 and 5).

 ### 11. Publish your graph on GitHub pages.
 Now, we can publish everything to GitHub pages.
 * Create a GitHub repository.
 * Go to the **settings** of your repository and find **GitHub pages** section.
-Specify `master branch` as source.
+Specify `master branch` as a source.
 * Clone the repository.
 * Copy the exported SigmaJS template that we have prepared to the cloned folder.
 * Push the files to the repository.